cecilia-n/cecilia-n/README.md

 - 👋 Hi, I’m @cecilia-n
 - 🔗 I’m interested in Data
   - Topics Currently interested in:  Analytics, Data Engineering
-- 🌱 I’m currently practicing my skills in dbt
+- 🌱 I’m currently practicing skills in dbt and ai agents prompt engineering, and I'm also a member of Statistics Without Borders!
-- ⚙️ I’m looking to collaborate on any projects or any hackathons!
+- ⚙️ I’m looking to collaborate on any projects or hackathons!
 - 📫 How to reach me: cecilian58213@gmail.com

 <!---